SteveKennyUK/the-anvil-metal-pub/README.md

 -   Interactive elements

 ## Technologies Used
+---
 ### Languages Used
+---

 - The site design will primarily be implemented using [Bootstrap](https://getbootstrap.com/) frameworks plus flexbox and individual styling where required.
 This provides a responsive layout and is an efficient use of resources.
 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)

 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

+    - Although no specific naming methodology will be employed (such as BEM), HTML and CSS class names will be descriptive of their purpose so that it can be easily identifiable to other developers.
+    - Comments will be placed appropriately within the HTML and CSS code to improve readability.

 ### Frameworks, Libraries & Programs Used